 A thin and light gaming laptop with a gamer's aesthetic

-Why you should buy this: It's a solid alternative to the best thin and light gaming laptop.
+Why you should buy this: It's one of the best thin and light gaming laptops.

 Who's it for: Anyone who wants a thin and light gaming laptop with a bit more gaming aesthetic.